-When rheumatoid arthritis flares up, sex may be the last thing on your mind.
-But when you feel better, it's a good time to put a little sizzle back in your relationship.
-Besides the obvious reasons -- you care for your partner, you miss being sexually intimate -- there could be a perk.
-Sex is a painkiller, thanks to your body’s feel-good chemicals called endorphins, and those effects can last for hours.
+It's time to put a little sizzle back in your relationship.
+Besides the joy of being intimate with your partner, there's an extra perk when you have rheumatoid arthritis (RA).
+Sex is a painkiller, thanks to your body's feel-good chemicals called endorphins, and those effects can last for hours.

 Do and your partner talk about it?

-Being able to talk about your RA and how it affects intimacy helps you both have a satisfying sex life.
-If you are nervous about talking, write your partner a letter.
+When you're open about your RA and how it makes you feel, it can help you and your partner have a more satisfying sex life.
+If you're nervous about talking about how your symptoms affect the way you want to be intimate, write your partner a letter.
 Share what feels good and what hurts.
-If you make the first move on good days, your partner may be more understanding on the days you feel unwell.
+If you make the first move on good days, your partner will be more understanding on the days you don't feel 100%.

-Take time to enjoy leisurely foreplay.
+Take time to enjoy foreplay.
 Use gentle massage to relax muscles and joints.
-And plan for good sex.
+And don't be afraid to set up some time for sex.
 For instance, if you know you feel in the mood during the afternoon, make a date for some private time with your partner at home.
-Take pain medication -- and perhaps a nap -- at least 30 minutes before sex so you are more comfortable and energized.
+Take pain medication -- and perhaps a nap -- at least 30 minutes before sex so you're more comfortable and energized.

 Do you try different positions or props?

-Get creative so you don’t stress your painful joints.
-Use your imagination here.
+Get creative to avoid putting stress your painful joints.
 Let go of your traditional sexual position if it hurts.

 Have you ever tried warming up together?

-Warm showers or baths can ease joint stiffness.
-So use them to enhance sex.
+You already know that warm showers or baths can help your painful joints.
+You can use them to enhance your sex life, too.
 Take a bath together as part of foreplay.
 Or gently wash each other with an aromatic body wash in a warm shower.
 You might also try an electric blanket on your bed to make it cozy.

 If you have sexual problems, talk to your doctor.
 You may want to get a referral to a sex therapist who has experience helping people with RA.